enrollment

 Orchestra Ensemble $50

-Music Foundations (prerequisite: Music Foundations or Music Makers 2 for 7Y) $50
+Music Foundations (prerequisite: Music Makers 2 for 7Y) $50

 ASL Signing Choir $10